Doreen Lioy was a successful woman who worked as an editor of Tiger Beat — until she married one of the worst serial killers in American history.

 How Doreen Lioy Became Richard Ramirez’s Wife

-Almost immediately after Richard Ramirez was arrested, Doreen Lioy realized she was attracted to the man.
+Almost immediately after Richard Ramirez was arrested, Doreen Lioy realized she was attracted to him.
 She wasn’t deterred by the fact that he was found guilty of horrific crimes, from slashing a woman’s throat so deeply that she was nearly decapitated to gouging another victim’s eyes out.
 Lioy also didn’t mind his Satanism, which he flaunted during his trial.

 Doreen Lioy remained unconvinced of his guilt.
 And even though she was not the only woman who sent Ramirez love letters, she was by far the most persistent.
 Lioy sent him 75 letters in 11 years.